 There are nuances with each type of Event you run.
 This article specifically addresses the Industry Output, Industry Employment, Industry Employee Compensation, and Industry Proprietor Income Event types.

-The 1.03 Direct Employment show that with $1.5M in Direct Output, it looks like Andrew can support himself.
+The 1.44 Direct Employment shows that with $1.5M in Direct Output, it looks like Andrew can support himself as an employee of the distillery.
 This figure is the direct number of job years associated with the Output.
 But remember, jobs in IMPLAN are average annual employment.
 To switch between IMPLAN jobs and FTE, use the 546 FTE & Employee Compensation Conversion Table (2019).
-Using this converter, we see that the 1.03 IMPLAN jobs translate to .99 FTE jobs.
+Using this converter, we see that the 1.44 IMPLAN jobs translate to 1.38 FTE jobs.

 Direct Labor Income

-Andrew pays himself well.
-The $366,201.41 in Direct Labor Income is the sum of the Employee Compensation (EC) and Proprietor Income (PI) paid to that one (1.03) employee.
+Andrew pays himself well - as he is the only employee with a Direct Labor Income of $155,320.
 Even though EC includes wages and salaries, all benefits (e.g., health, retirement), and payroll taxes, he still takes home quite a bit.
 To switch between IMPLAN Employee Compensation and Wage & Salary figures, we can again use the 546 FTE & Employee Compensation Conversion Table (2019).
-Using this converter, we estimate that Andrew will take home $296,104 in wages.
+Using this converter, we estimate that Andrew will take home $125,589 in wages.
 Direct Labor Income is the initial income earned by the Direct employees of the Industry specified in the Event.

 Indirect Labor Income